Mass communication: Photography

 Photography plays a role in the field of technology and mass communication by demonstrating facts or reinforcing ideas.
 Although photos can be altered digitally, it is still considered as proof to expose and communicate.
-Photography establishes the basic roles: recording great historic events, documenting sociological and journalistic researches, and dynamically influencing the mobilization of public opinion toward social and legislative reforms.
+Photography establishes the basic roles: recording great historic events, documenting sociological and journalistic research, and dynamically influencing the mobilization of public opinion toward social and legislative reforms.

 History of photography

 Camera obscura was one of the first techniques that led to creating photos.
 It could create an image on a wall or piece of paper.
-Joseph Niepce was the French inventor who took the first photo in 1827; the photo required 8 hours of exposure.
+Joseph Niépce was the French inventor who took the first photo in 1827; the photo required 8 hours of exposure.
 In 1839, Louis Daguerre introduced the daguerreotype, which reduced exposure time to about thirty minutes.
 Over time, photography techniques progressed, including the advancement of image quality, the ability to add color to an image, and reductions in exposure time.

 Contemporary photography industry

 The modern industry has dramatically changed with the development of digital photography as phones and digital cameras have made film-based cameras a niche product.
-Kodak discontinued making a color film in 1999 and declared bankruptcy in 2012.
+Kodak discontinued making color film in 1999 and declared bankruptcy in 2012.
 Other companies, such as Fujifilm, have adapted, despite a downturn in sales.

 Interactive media

 Video games

-Video game genres are classifications assigned to video games based on their game play rather than visual or storytelling differences.
-A video game genre is defined by a set of game play challenges; genres are classified independently of when and where the game takes place.
-Video games have massed a huge audience, with the industry grossing over 90 billion dollars in 2021.
+Video game genres are classifications assigned to video games based on their gameplay rather than visual or storytelling differences.
+A video game genre is defined by a set of gameplay challenges; genres are classified independently of when and where the game takes place.
+Video games have amassed a huge audience, with the industry grossing over 90 billion dollars in 2021.
 Not only are videos games a channel for mass communication but also the online platforms used in part with the game.
 Streamers can now go online and broadcast their games on Twitch and YouTube, allowing players to reach over 140 million users.

-Ethics in interactive media

-Interactive media is a form of communication technique that refers to services on digital computer-based systems.
-This requires two or more parties who respond to each other through text, moving images, animation, video, audio, and video games.
-The ethics in interactive media mainly focus on violence in video games in addition to advertising being influenced in different ways and behavioral targeting.

-The violence of video games relates to ethics in interactive media because it has the ability to bring on aggressive attitude and behavior that impacts the social lives of people playing these video games.
-Furthermore, behavioral targeting ties into the ethics of interactive media as these websites and apps on our phones contain personal information which allow the owners or those running the companies to receive and use the information.
-Interactive media influences advertising because social media and websites show that there is advertising in everything we view.